million-views/praas/crud-server/README.md

 \* racm is an array of allowed methods

-\* hiddenFormField is an object with the following properties:
+\* hiddenFormField is an array of objects with the following properties:

 | Property  | Description                     |
 |:----------|:--------------------------------|